Domenick97/DayArray/README.md

 ### Learning Outcome

 While I have experience in languages like Java and C from the classes I have taken, I have not been taught web development.
 This website will grow and will increase in functionality as I learn the skills necessary to implement certain aspects.
-I am currently in the process of learning JavaScript and how to incorporate Bootstrap.

 ### Links